Posts Tagged ‘mindful home’

 Align your inexhaustible desires with the one true appetite.

-Set a curfew on the internet and TV and discover the natural balance between daylight and darkness, work and rest.
+Set a curfew on technology and discover the natural balance between daylight and darkness, work and rest.

 Nothing more to it.